GLOBAL MARKETS-Roller-coaster Q1 ends with dollar down, stocks flat

 * Crude edges higher, still below $40 a barrel

-* Gold heads for 16 percent quarterly gain, best in 30 years
+* Gold heads for 16 pct quarterly gain, best in 30 years

 By David Gaffen

-NEW YORK, March 31 Equity markets worldwide fell for the first time in four days on Thursday, the final day of a roller-coaster first quarter that has hammered the dollar and the pound but helped gold and bonds to big gains.
+NEW YORK, March 31 Equity markets worldwide fell for the first time in four days on Thursday, the final day of a roller-coaster first quarter that has hammered the dollar and the pound but has proven the best in decades for gold and bonds.

-March closed on a subdued note after a volatile quarter that saw investors vacillate between calm and panic.
+March was closing out on a subdued note after a volatile quarter that saw investors vacillate between calm and panic.
 Oil prices, the source of much concern throughout the quarter, were a touch higher as investors looked for clarity over a possible agreement by major oil-producing nations to reduce supply.

-U.S. oil futures edged lower, slipping in late trading to lose 0.4 percent to $38.15 a barrel, after another report of record U.S. stockpiles, while China was put on a downgrade warning by S&P.
+U.S. oil futures rose 0.7 percent to $38.58 a barrel, rebounding somewhat after another report of record U.S. stockpiles, while China was put on a downgrade warning by S&P.

 When oil hit $27 a barrel in mid-January there were "pretty dark" predictions for the global economy, Daly said, but the rebound in crude, China and ECB stimulus and the Federal Reserve cooling rate hike expectations had all bolstered confidence.